openfl/www.openfl.org/learn/docs/advanced-setup/android.md

 When prompted to automatically download and install each component, type "n" and press enter.
 At the end, the setup process will ask for each location.
 When prompted, enter the path to where the Android SDK, NDK and other components are installed.

 If you intend to use an Android emulator, create an AVD with hardware acceleration that targets Android 4.1 or greater.
 You may also need to install drivers for your Android device, before you can deploy to it.

-x86 emulators and devices are not currently supported, but if you are interested in helping contribute to this feature, please open a topic on the forums.
+Note that x86 emulators and devices are supported.

 ## Forums